Telegony (inheritance)

-Telegony is a theory of heredity holding that offspring can inherit the characteristics of a previous mate of the female parent; thus the child of a woman might partake of traits of a previous sexual partner.
-The theory used to be accepted as a fact by the Ancient Greeks, but experiments in the late 19th century on several species failed to provide evidence that offspring would inherit any characteristics from their mother's previous mates.
-Although there is no strong scientific evidence supporting it, the theory of telegony has been revisited by some in light of emerging interest in non-genetic mechanisms of inheritance.
+Telegony is a pseudoscientific theory of heredity holding that offspring can inherit the characteristics of a previous mate of the female parent; thus the child of a woman might partake of traits of a previous sexual partner.
+Experiments in the late 19th century on several species failed to provide evidence that offspring would inherit any character from their mother's previous mates.
+It was superseded by the rediscovery of Mendelian inheritance and the Boveri–Sutton chromosome theory.

-Etymology and description
+Although no evidence exists of any true telegenetic mechanism of inheritance, a similar phenomenon whereby environmental (non-genetic) traits of a prior mate affected the development of a subsequent mate's offspring was recently discovered in a species of fly.

-Telegony is the idea that a female will be permanently affected when she is first impregnated, since the fetus will pass back characteristics to her that will affect all future offspring, no matter their progeny.
+Etymology

 The term was coined by August Weismann from the Greek words τῆλε (tèle) meaning 'far' and γονος (gonos) meaning 'offspring'.
+The name may also refer to Odysseus' son Telegonus; the lost poem named after him is Telegony.